 "Venezuela is a sovereign nation; it has the right to have normal relations with any country in the world that it wants to have relationships with, including defense relationships," Kaufmann told Sputnik.
 "It's none of the United States' business."

 However, that's not to say there hasn't been a real gesture of solidarity and friendship between Moscow and Caracas since long before the crisis began.
 Russia stands with roughly three-quarters of the world's nations in refusing to recognize the January 23 claim made by Guaidó that he is the interim president of Venezuela and that Maduro's government is politically illegitimate.
-Guaidó's claim is recognized by the US and roughly 50 other nations, mostly European powers and Latin American governments close to the Washington that form the "Lima Group" that is dedicated to regime change in Venezuela.
+Guaidó's claim is recognized by the US and roughly 50 other nations, mostly European powers and Latin American governments close to Washington that form the "Lima Group" that is dedicated to regime change in Venezuela.

 However, most Venezuelans had never even heard of Guaidó when he made that claim, and few have gone over to his side.